murphyqm/safer-parks-dev-version/README.md

 # Dashboard V2

+## NB - if there are any connectivity issues, download the github repo and view locally

 Version 2 of the dashboard: prototyping and testing for WYCA

 Will add links to various parts as and when I build them.